Marinofull/marinofull.github.io/index.md

 #### Linux

-Well, if I had to do something outside vim I'll certainly grumble, the worst situation is outside of linux, may God spare me for those sad moments.
-I have more than five years of linux, so I know the tricks.
+Well, if I had to do something outside vim I'll certainly grumble, the worst situation is outside of Linux, may God spare me for those sad moments.
+I have more than five years of Linux, so I know the tricks.
 The ease flexibility of this OS is the key of my productivity.